Azure/azure-functions-core-tools/README.md

 ### Dependencies

-There is a dependency on the .NET Core tools for the cross platofrm support.
+There is a dependency on the .NET Core tools for the cross platform support.
 You can [install these here](https://www.microsoft.com/net/core).

 ### Aliases